R3Conclave/conclave-core-sdk/docs/docs/mail.md

 ## How Conclave Mail works

 Conclave Mail is essentially an authenticated byte array.
-A Mail item consists of five parts:
+A Mail message consists of five parts:

 1. A protocol ID.
 2. A plain-text header.